Simouse/lrparser/README.md

 For very large grammars, the result is almost impossible to observe.
 I tested my tool against C89 grammar, and found hundreds of DFA states had been generated.
 Chances are that `dot` will freeze when you try to visualize the graph.

 As for performance, for C89 grammar (You can find it with the url stored in `c89.url.txt` and use run.sh to convert the file format) on my Windows machine, it takes the LR(1) parser about 1.5 seconds to finish (when stdout is piped to null).
 This is because the program generates gv files and a step file, along with stdout.
-Although you can redirect the output to `/dev/null` (In ` cmd.exe` on Windows, use `> nul` instead), these strings are still calculated, so it won't save much time (but it will be faster than displaying the output in console).
+Although you can redirect the output to `/dev/null` (In ` cmd.exe` on Windows, use `> nul` instead), these strings are still calculated, so it is still slow.
 Besides, all sets used in the program are based on bitset, which is less efficient when set is sparse and large.
 The tool assumes grammars to be small because a large grammar is difficult to analyze and study.
 However, if you intend to test the performance, well, a large grammar should be used.
 I thought I made a mistake here, cause optimizing for small grammars whose analysis was fast enough seemed pointless.
-Later I tried std::set and set::unordered_set, but the results were not ideal, either.
+Later I tried `std::set` and `set::unordered_set`, but the results were not ideal, either.
 Compared with the LR(1) parser, other parsers are much faster. (~0.1 s for SLR(1) parser of C89 grammar; ~0.2 s for LALR(1) parser of C89 grammar)

-### Why does your program detect conflicts in C language (ANSI-89) ?
+## Why does your program detect conflicts in C language (ANSI-89) ?

 You probably used one of yacc files online and test it with `bison`.
 Those yacc files define extra rules to gain conflict resolutions, so they are not pure LR.
 After removing those rules, `bison` will find conflicts as well.